 Bringing communities together through film

-Here is a short film about the project
+Here is a short film about the the first phase of the project

 Read out report on part one of the Neighbourhood Film Project here